edamame-course/2015-tutorials/for_review/josh/2015-06-introduction_to_the_shell.md

 ---
 #Introduction to the shell
 ***
-Authored by Tracy Teal with [Software Carpentry](http://software-carpentry.org/lessons.html), with modifications by Joshua Herr and Paul Wilburn  for EDAMAME2015
+Authored by Tracy Teal with [Software Carpentry](http://software-carpentry.org/lessons.html), with minor modifications by Ashley Shade and Joshua Herr
 [EDAMAME-2015 wiki](https://github.com/edamame-course/2015-tutorials/wiki)

 ***